pynvme/pynvme/doc/features.rst

                   nvme0.getlogpage(0x81, buf, 20).waitdone()  #L20
                   progress = buf.data(1, 0)*100//0xffff
                   logging.info("%d%%" % progress)

-          nvme0.waitdone()  # reap one more CQE for completed AER nvme0.aer()  # send one more AER for the next sanitize operation

 AER completion is triggered when sanitize operation is finished.
 We can find the UserWarning for the AER notification in the test log below.
-The first AER command is sent by pynvme initialization process, while the remaining AER commands are sent by user scripts.
+The first AER command is sent by pynvme initialization process, while the remaining AER commands are sent by pynvme driver internally.

 .. code-block:: shell
    :emphasize-lines: 15, 18, 21